EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-30-fielddesk-administrative-readiness.md

 ---
-title: "FieldDesk and Administrative Readiness"
+title: "FieldDesk: Agentic Workflow Infrastructure for Administrative Readiness"
 date: 2026-04-30
 permalink: /posts/2026/04/fielddesk-administrative-readiness/
 excerpt: "FieldDesk is a source-backed AI prototype for military administrative readiness.
-It won the GenAI.mil track in Washington, D.C. at the SCSP 2026 National Security Technology Hackathon."
+It won the first-phase DC GenAI.mil track at the SCSP 2026 National Security Technology Hackathon."
 description: "FieldDesk is a source-backed AI prototype for military administrative readiness.
-It won the GenAI.mil track in Washington, D.C. at the SCSP 2026 National Security Technology Hackathon."
+It won the first-phase DC GenAI.mil track at the SCSP 2026 National Security Technology Hackathon."
 tags:
   - AI for Government
   - GovTech